olivierfriard/boris_app_docs/index.rst

 If modifiers are defined for the triggered behavior, BORIS App will show the modifiers page.

-They are 3 type of modifiers:
+They are 3 types of modifiers:

 * Single item selection from a list